JetstreamAQ/Cubic-Zirconia/README.md

 # Cubic Zirconia Δ

 The result of an inside joke; a Discord bot which drops randomized product links between a specified interval with the power of *Scrapy* and *Discord.py*.
-Also an amalgamation of terribly executed ideas such as a per-server stock market.
+Also an amalgamation of terribly executed ideas such as a global stock market simulator.

 ## Installation